lc-cs-373/fall-2024-fionn/assignments/a4/README.md

 ```

 You should be able to compile and run your modified language now, observing
 that the result has call-by-value semantics.
-(Try is using the above example
+(Try it using the above example
 expression -- the value returned will be 6.)
 So haven't we gone a bit
 backwards?